jonschipp/mal-dnssearch/README.md

 addresses in logs against malware (and related) reputation data. <br>
 It reports any matches and supports many log formats. <br>

-Tested with Bash on OpenBSD, FreeBSD, Mac OSX, and Ubuntu. <br>
+Tested with Bash on OpenBSD, FreeBSD, Mac OSX, and Ubuntu.

 ## Installation:

 Edit the Makefile or use the defaults to install the script. <br>
-The default is to install to `/usr/local/mal-dnssearch`.
-A symlink <br>
+The *default* is to install to `/usr/local/mal-dnssearch`.
-is then created in /usr/bin so that mal-dnssearch will most likely <br>
-be in your PATH. <br>
+A symlink is then created in /usr/bin so that mal-dnssearch will most likely be in your PATH.

 To install use:
 ```shell